-I’ve tested long and short marketing copy with many different companies and brands, and I have noticed one thing that seems to be a common trend.
+We’ve tested long and short marketing copy with many different companies and brands, and we have noticed one thing that seems to be a common trend.
 When a brand is well-known, it doesn’t need as much marketing copy as a new brand does.

 For example, you already know what an iPad is.
 You are either going to buy it or you won’t.
 Hence, Apple can create short marketing messages like the one below and still make billions of dollars.

 And what we found to be even more interesting is that brands with high net promoter scores (a high score means people love your product or service) can get away with even more concise marketing.

 Just look at WordPress.
 People already know all about the company, and they love the product.
 For this reason, it can have concise marketing copy and still have a high conversion rate.

 But when people don’t know much about your brand, you’ll have to create marketing copy that is longer.
 The reason for that is that when people aren’t familiar with your brand, they tend to have more questions and concerns.
 Through longer marketing copy, you can answer these objections.

 As a general rule of thumb, if your brand is less than 3 years old, you’ll find that you’ll need longer marketing copy.
 You can find out what objections to answer within your copy by using Qualaroo on your site.
 And as time goes on, you can continually make your marketing message more concise.

 The caveat to this rule is that if you are offering something for free, concise marketing typically converts better, no matter how new or old your brand is.
 And if you are selling something that is very expensive and considered an infrequent purchase, you’ll typically need longer marketing copy whether your brand is new or old.